1. Overview

 6. HTTP – used to convert from JSON String to HTTP headers and vice versa

-7. JSONException – this is a standard exception thrown by this library
+7. JSONException – a standard exception thrown by this library

 4. JSONObject